Home > Blog >

 Global e-commerce sales are expected to reach $6.86 trillion in 2025.
 As a result, the e-commerce logistics market is projected to cross $535 billion.
 Investments in digital transformation strategy, including warehouse automation and AI-powered routing, are now essential.

-Freight forwarding companies are building global infrastructure, and logistics companies are expanding to offer specialized services tailored to e-commerce.
+Freight forwarding companies are building global infrastructure, and third-party logistics companies are expanding to offer specialized services tailored to e-commerce.

 There is currently one qualified driver for every nine job postings in the logistics sector.
 A shortage of over 2 million logistics workers is expected by 2025 in the U.S. alone.